agility/agility-content-fetch-js-sdk/README.md

-# agility-js
+# Agility JavaScript Fetch SDK
-JavaScript library for the Agility Fetch API (node and browser)
+A JavaScript library for retrieving content from the Agility CMS using a browser or node.